posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 This is the documentation:

 > TODO returns a non-nil, empty Context.
-> Code should use `context.TODO` when it's unclear which Context to use or it is not yet
+> Code should use `context.TODO` when it's unclear which context to use or it is not yet
 > available (because the surrounding function has not yet been extended to accept a
 > Context parameter).
 > TODO is recognized by static analysis tools that determine whether